 Hiking time: 1 hour 30 minutes

-Now finally, it’s time to start descending for real.
-It starts gradually at first but once you reach another step stile it quickly gets very steep.
-Well, I’m sure you will remember how steep it was going up.
+Now it’s time to start descending back to the finish.
+The path starts gradually at first but once you reach another step stile it quickly gets steep.
 The path is full of lots of loose rocks so take your time, now is not the time to fall!

-Congratulations you’ve just climbed the ninth highest mountain in Wales 🙂
+Congratulations you’ve climbed Cadair Idris, the ninth highest mountain in Wales 🙂

-Cadair Idris walk – Clothes, Gear and Tips for the Hike
+Cadair Idris walk – Clothes, Gear + Tips for the Hike

 What to wear for hiking Cadair Idris?

-- Be prepared for how steep this walk is, especially the downhill sections too.
-You might like some hiking poles to offer some extra support.
+- Be prepared for how steep this walk is, especially the downhill sections too – hiking poles offer extra support

-- Stop by the lake for photos, it’s slightly off the Minffordd Path but only a 10-minute detour.
+- Stop by the lake (Llyn Cau) for photos, it’s slightly off the Minffordd Path route

-- Take a map and compass, if the cloud comes in then you can’t rely on just looking for the path
+- Take a map and compass on your walk, if the cloud comes in then you can’t rely on just looking for the path

 - Pack some lunch and a hot drink